-- consider transitional arrangements are necessary as a result of the implementation of the pricing methodology; - have any applicable relevant derogations in accordance with chapter 9 of the Rules; or - have any applicable transitional arrangements arising from chapter 11 of the Rules.
+- have any applicable relevant derogations in accordance with chapter 9 of the Rules; or - have any applicable transitional arrangements arising from chapter 11 of the Rules.

 Powerlink has not provided a confidential version of this pricing methodology to the AER in accordance with clause 2.5 of the pricing methodology guidelines and hence the provisions of clause 2.1(n) of the pricing methodology guidelines are not applicable.